Jcary14/Everyday-words-/privacy-policy.md

 # Privacy Policy

-*Last updated: January 17, 2022*
+*Last updated: April 28, 2022*

 The privacy of your data is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by Mipke LLC including Bricks FTW (bricksftw.com) and Everyday Words (everydaywords.io, app.everydaywords.io).
+This policy applies to all products built and maintained by Everyday Words LLC including Everyday Words (everydaywords.io, app.everydaywords.io).

 ## What we collect and why